peercoin/FindstakeJS/FindstakeSinglePage/README.md

 FindStakeJS
 =====
-### Attention: This single page solution using jsonp will most likely be discontinued.
-Use the nodejs version (by typing localhost:3000) instead.
+### run a single html page without running nodejs.
+Needs a txn id and a txn index